 Scientific Resources

-Esperion is committed to providing medical professionals with a comprehensive and current database of scientific information pertaining to bempedoic acid and its correlation with cardiovascular disease.
+Esperion is committed to providing medical professionals with a comprehensive and current database of scientific information pertaining to bempedoic acid and its cardiovascular data.
+For more scientific news from Esperion, visit the scientific newsroom.

 Publications